SecureAIAutonomyLab/baseline-camera-app/README.md

 ```
     amplify delete
 ```
-- Setup new backend on AWS
+- Setup a new amplify backend on AWS
+- Pull the backend changes into your new project
-- Install API, Storage
+- Install Storage
 ```
-    amplify add api
     amplify add storage
 ```
 - Amplify will install Auth along with storage
+- Make sure to allow unautheticated logins to your app

-To run and build on a device: Android
+## To run and build on a device: Android
 - Get all the necessary dependencies.
 In the root directory run
 ```
     flutter pub get